ceph/ceph/doc/rbd/rbd-exclusive-locks.rst

 * once the new client has acquired the lock, it can commence writing to the image.

-Blacklisting is thus a form of storage-level resource `fencing`_.
+Blocklisting is thus a form of storage-level resource `fencing`_.

-In order for blacklisting to work, the client must have the ``osd blacklist`` capability.
+In order for blocklisting to work, the client must have the ``osd blocklist`` capability.
 This capability is included in the ``profile rbd`` capability profile, which should generally be set on all Ceph :ref:`client identities <user-management>` using RBD.